guieiras/world-cup-predictions/README.md

 Running `docker-compose up`, 3 containers will start:

 - Rails Web Server on port 3000
-- MySQL Server on port 3306
+- PostgreSQL Server on port 5432
 - Mailcatcher on HTTP Port 1080 and SMTP Port 1025

 ## Configuration